JoyZadan/shop-kbeauty/README.md

 #### Imagery & UI
 ![INSERT HERE COLOUR SCHEME]()
-The colour scheme and typography used for the Paleo ...
+The colour scheme and typography used for Shop K-Beauty...

 ## Features
 Breakdown of the features and elements implemented for the App.